Supreme Court denies Trump allies’ bid to overturn Pennsylvania election results

 A group of Republican candidates led by Rep. Mike Kelly (R) challenged Act 77, a change made by the Republican-controlled legislature to allow universal mail-in ballots.
 Their charge was that the state constitution’s requirements on absentee ballots meant the legislature didn’t have the authority to open mail-in balloting for others.

 But the Pennsylvania Supreme Court said the challenge was filed too late — only after the votes were cast and the results known.
-Democrat Joe Biden won the state by a more than 80,000-vote margin.
+Biden won the state by a more than 80,000-vote margin.

 The unanimous order blamed petitioners for a “complete failure to act with due diligence in commencing their facial constitutional challenge, which was ascertainable upon Act 77’s enactment.”

-It added that some of the petitioners had urged their supporters to cast their ballots using the new main-in procedure.
+It added that some of the petitioners had urged their supporters to cast their ballots using the new mail-in procedure.

 The U.S. Supreme Court rarely intervenes in a decision of a state supreme court interpreting its own constitution and laws.
 But the plaintiffs charged that the system raised federal issues.
 Although acknowledging that it is up to states to develop election procedures, the claim was that the federal Constitution was violated if the Pennsylvania legislature expanded the mail-in procedure without proper authority from the state constitution.